Board of Directors

 Taylor Tarvin

 Captain Taylor Tarvin is an airplane and helicopter pilot, not a shrimper.
 When he adopted Vasily, “Vasa,” and his two siblings from an orphanage in Russia, Taylor had no idea that it would lead to helping manage a shrimping business.
 The shift began when a teacher introduced Vasa, a natural athlete and physical learner, to local shrimp icon Wayne Magwood.
 Vasa spent his summer as a 12-year-old learning from Magwood and returned as a deckhand throughout middle and high school.
 At Captain Magwood’s suggestion, Taylor and his wife Cindy bought a wooden boat in 2011 for Vasa to run.
 Soon after, Tarvin Seafood was born to sell Vasa’s catch.
 Coming from a different background and without the long family history of shrimping, they recognized that the approach Tarvin Seafood took would need to be different.
 They grew slowly, selling the catch to restaurants instead of peddlers or retail customers, and that market segment remains the bulk of their business.
-Additionally, Cindy started a Community Supported Fishery (CSF) that allows local customers the ability to pay for shrimp ahead of a season and pick up fresh batches on a regular basis throughout the summer season.

 For the past several seasons, Tarvin Seafood has operated from a dock that allows a small retail presence, and in this era of dwindling and uncertain dockage, they hope to expand the business to help provide an anchor for the remainder of the local fleet.
 The family is strongly committed to shrimpers working together to sell most of the catch locally, which allows the fishermen and shrimpers to maintain a high value for locally landed fish and shrimp.